 - keep children out of work areas

-- have a fenced off safe play area in view of the home
+- have a safe play area that is fenced off and in full view of the home

 - have fencing with mesh right down to the ground - so that children cannot slip through gates and fences or climb over them

-- have easy to read danger signs and tell children what they mean
+- have danger signs that are easy to read and tell children what they mean

 You should also do a risk assessment to find any risks to child safety around the farm.